manticoresoftware/manticoresearch/manual/Extensions/UDFs_and_Plugins/Listing_plugins.md

 SHOW PLUGINS
 ```

 Displays all the loaded plugins (except for Buddy plugins, see below) and UDFs.
-"Type" column should be one of the `udf`, `ranker`, `index_token_filter`, or `query_token_filter`.
-"Users" column is the number of thread that are currently using that plugin in a query.
-"Extra" column is intended for various additional plugin-type specific information; currently, it shows the return type for the UDFs and is empty for all the other plugin types.
+The "Type" column should be one of the `udf`, `ranker`, `index_token_filter`, or `query_token_filter`.
+The "Users" column is the number of thread that are currently using that plugin in a query.
+The "Extra" column is intended for various additional plugin-type specific information; currently, it shows the return type for the UDFs and is empty for all the other plugin types.

 <!-- intro -->